-Today I want to run through some push-up variations we use to help work up that true unassisted push-up and also some variations to try if you need to challenge yourself a bit.
+Today I want to run through some push-up variations we use to help work up to a true unassisted push-up and also some variations to try if you need to challenge yourself a bit.

 Elevate a barbell on a rack.
 The lower the bar goes the harder things will become.

-Start off easy, and work on moving well.
+Start off easy, and work on moving with control.
 Once your movement is near perfect, lower the bar.
 With most things on this list, form is king.
-If we sacrifice form on the regressions, the real thing will become just that much harder.
+If we sacrifice form on the beginning movements, the real thing will become just that much harder.

 This will begin to train us for push-ups to the floor.
 Same ideas apply as above, work on the movement, try to get as low as you can and perfect that motion.